Back to top

 KS3

-The school regularly communicates each child's progress in each subject every term, and provide expectations for the year, using the below five descriptors:
+The school regularly communicates each child's progress in each subject every term, and give working at grades each term, using the below five descriptors:

-The drop down headings below provides information about the curriculum followed in each subject and Key Performance Standards for each year group:
+The drop down headings below provide information about the curriculum followed in each subject for each year group:

 Year 7